DefenderGB/defendergb.github.io/_posts/2020-06-18-learning-basics.markdown

 <br />

 ### Kontra's Application Security Training
-I found Kontra's Application Security Training site by coincidence through a Twitter post, I have shared this with my friends and colleagues.
-Kontra's AppSec training is a great way to learn web application vulnerabilities through an interactive web app.
-I have only done the TikTok XSS but so far they have 21 trainings and continue to expand!
-Examples of OWASP Top 10 that are covered, Command Injection, SSRF, Directory Traversal.
+I found "Kontra's Application Security Training" site through a Twitter post and have shared it with my friends and colleagues.
+Kontra's AppSec training is a great way to learn web application vulnerabilities through an interactive web portal.
+I have only done the TikTok XSS but so far they have 21 labs and continue to expand!
+Examples of vulnerabilities they cover: Command Injection, SSRF, Directory Traversal.
 SQL injection, and more!
+As I continue to do more labs I will add my write-ups.

 [https://application.security/free-application-security-training/](https://application.security/free-application-security-training/)

 <br />

 ### CherryTree and Gitbook
-Through the practical ethical hacking course, CyberMentor emphasizes note-taking.
-Because of his recommendations I started using CherryTree.
-I use it both on my Parrot OS laptop and my personal Windows machine.
-In order for them to sync I followed [MrChrisWeinert's CherryTreeGitSync](https://github.com/MrChrisWeinert/CherryTreeGitSync), which essentially allows you to create a Git repository to store the cherrytree file of your notes, and every time you open or exit cherrytree the script syncs with the git repository.
+The "Practical Ethical Hacking" course emphasizes note-taking, because of this recommendations, I started using CherryTree as my note-taking solution.
+In order to sync between my laptop and desktop, I followed [MrChrisWeinert's CherryTreeGitSync](https://github.com/MrChrisWeinert/CherryTreeGitSync) which allows you to create a Git repository to store the cherrytree file of your notes and every time you open or exit cherrytree the script syncs with the git repository.

 Although I have enjoyed using CherryTree and will continue to use it, my main form of sharing my hacking notes will be moved to my [Defender Notes Gitbook](https://defender-gb.gitbook.io/defender-notes/).